Back in college I compiled a long list of Physic, Math,

 Radian(s)

-The radian is the SI unit for measuring angles, and is the standard unit of angular measure used in many areas of mathematics.
+unit for measuring angles, and is the standard unit of angular measure used

 rev